zxc00o/sentry-docs/src/collections/_documentation/workflow/releases/commits.md

 }
 '
 ```

-**Note:** We changed releases to be an org-level entity instead of a project-level entity, so if you are attempting to add commits to a pre-existing releases configuration that uses the project releases endpoint, you will need to change the url.

 If you’d like to have more control over what order the commits appear in, you can send us a list of all commits.
 That might look like this: